MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Microsoft-Dynamics-NAV-Server-Events-in-the-Windows-Event-Log.md

 > [!NOTE]
 >  Trace events are not included in this log.

-For more information about how to use Event Viewer, see [Windows Event Viewer.](http://go.microsoft.com/fwlink/?LinkID=314067)

 ## Filtering Dynamics Server Events in Event Viewer
 By default, the [!INCLUDE[nav_server](includes/nav_server_md.md)] logs contain events of all levels \(error, warning, and information\) for all [!INCLUDE[nav_server](includes/nav_server_md.md)] instances.
 You can use the filtering functionality that is available in Event Viewer to display only [!INCLUDE[nav_server](includes/nav_server_md.md)] instance events that meet specific criteria.
 For example, if you have several [!INCLUDE[nav_server](includes/nav_server_md.md)] instances, you can filter logs to show only events from a specific [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
 For more information, see the following example.